EGI-Federation/SVG-advisories/2016/SVG:Advisory-SVG-2016-11190.md

 Comments or questions should be sent to svg-rat  at  mailman.egi.eu

-If you find or become aware of a vulnerability which is relevant to EGI you may report it by e-
+If you find or become aware of a vulnerability which is relevant to EGI you may report it by e-mail to

-mail to

 report-vulnerability at egi.eu